JZFLei/Narcissus/README.md

-# Narcissus
+# narcissus-old
 Narcissus is an awesome background removal software made with love!
+This is the original version, now obsolete and archived.